Parliament Buildings (Northern Ireland): Statues

 Additional changes to the building and its environs include the erection of a statue to Edward, Lord Carson, in dramatic pose (on the drive leading up to the building) in 1932, a rare example of a statue to a person being erected before death, and the erection of a statue to Lord Craigavon in the Great Hall, halfway up the Imperial Staircase.
 Craigavon and his wife Viscountess Craigavon are buried in the estate grounds.

-Architectural fittings

-Throughout the building, Robert Adams "Crown Victor" and "Sceptre Victor" floor springs were used to control the doors.